Colorado Wage Garnishment

 Wage garnishment is one tool.
 Colorado law shapes the rest of the collection toolkit too.

 Real and personal property carry their own shields.
-Colorado’s homestead exemption protects up to two hundred fifty thousand dollars of equity in a primary residence, rising to three hundred fifty thousand dollars when the owner or a spouse or dependent is elderly or disabled, so a forced sale rarely makes sense unless the equity clears that cushion plus the costs of sale.
+Colorado’s homestead exemption protects up to $250,000 of equity in a primary residence, rising to $350,000 when the owner or a spouse or dependent is elderly or disabled, so a forced sale rarely makes sense unless the equity clears that cushion plus the costs of sale.
 Other statutory exemptions cover a motor vehicle up to a set value, tools of the trade, household goods, and similar necessities.
 For the full map of what a Colorado creditor can and cannot touch outside of wages, see our breakdown of Colorado asset exemptions for creditors, because pointing a levy at exempt property wastes a filing fee and invites a claim of exemption.

-Finally, the judgment itself is on a clock.
-A Colorado money judgment is generally enforceable for twenty years, and a judgment lien recorded against real property lasts six years and can be renewed to preserve priority.
+Finally, the judgment itself is on a clock, and in Colorado there are two of them rather than one.
+C.R.S.
+13-52-102 (2) allows execution on a judgment at any time within twenty years of entry, after which it is treated as satisfied in full unless revived.
+But subsection (2)(b)(I) carves out county court: for a judgment entered in a Colorado county court on or after July 1, 1981, execution may issue only within six years, and the Judicial Branch’s own JDF 82 puts it in a single line, that a money judgment is good for six years in county court and twenty years in district court.
+That distinction is not a technicality for this audience.
+Colorado county courts hear civil claims up to $25,000 and all small claims, so the great majority of consumer, retail-credit, medical and landlord judgments in the state are six-year judgments, and a creditor working from the twenty-year figure can sit on a file that quietly expires.
+Either kind can be revived, and a judgment lien recorded against real property lasts six years from entry and can be revived and re-recorded to preserve priority.
 That long runway is useful, but it cuts both ways: the older the judgment, the more likely the debtor has moved, changed jobs, or restructured assets since it was entered, so the address and employer on the original file are almost certainly stale.
 Before spending on any enforcement step, it is also worth confirming the debt is still inside the enforcement window under the Colorado debt collection statute of limitations, since a time-barred claim cannot anchor a valid writ.

 Why the Employer Is the Hard Part